podbaydoors/podbaydoors.github.io/Articles/25 03 9 - Hi-Bit Pixel Art Renderer - Layers/index.md

 #Writing a Hi-Bit Pixel Art Renderer - Layers

-This is the first in a series of articles covering the development of my hi-bit pixel art renderer.
-By hi-bit I mean a 2D rendering system with a retro, pixel art aesthetic but doesn't constrain itself to the limitations of retro hardware.
-This is in contrast to games like Shovel Knight that aim to adhere to the limitations of a specific platform.
-Hi-bit games will often use rendering techniques and features that wouldn't have been possible on older hardware.

-Note: The renderer was built using C++ and OpenGL, but the techniques I discuss here should apply to any API or engine you are using.

 <figure>
     <img title="" src="assets/omega.png" alt="" data-align="center">
   	<figcaption><small>Figure 1 - Omega by pieceoftoast</small></figcaption>
 </figure>

 This image was created by Deviant Art user [pieceoftoast](https://www.deviantart.com/pieceoftoast).
 This is an art piece, not a screenshot from a game.
-I liked how this image evoked older games like those made by Sierra On-Line and Lucas Arts but also had a modern, updated feel to it.
-During game development, artists sometimes create images like this to illustrate how all the rendering features should look in the final game.
-We called these "game in a frame" concepts.
-To me, this image seemed like the perfect "game in a frame" to start development on my hi-bit renderer.
+I liked how this image evoked older games like those made by Sierra On-Line and Lucas Arts, but it also had an updated, modern feel.
+Sometimes this pixel art style is referred to as hi-bit.
+Hi-bit games have a retro, pixel art aesthetic but aren't constrained to the limitations of retro hardware.
+This is in contrast to games like Shovel Knight which try to adhere to the capabilities of a specific platform.

+I thought it would be a fun hobby project to write a pixel art renderer that could replicate this image in-engine.
+By in-engine I mean that things like lighting and glow would be implemented by the rendering system instead of being baked into the art.

+Note: The renderer was built using C++ and OpenGL, but the techniques I discuss here should apply to any API or engine you are using.

-My first step was to identify all the rendering features from the concept image that I'd need to implement.
+My first step was to identify all the rendering features from the image that I'd need to implement.

 <figure>
     <img title="" src="assets/features.png" alt="" data-align="center">